Protecting and Enhancing Forest Soil Health. Tools for forest advisors

 -

 9:10 - 10:30 Presentation 1.
 Engaging stakeholders in Soil Health.
-Soil Mission living labs
+Mission Soil Living Labs and SOILL-Startup

 - SOILL Hub as a tool for advisory